altocodenl/acweb/blog/20220616-installing-wordpress.md

 If you'd rather run the commands individually, you can copy and paste them one by one in the terminal of your server.

 Once the script is run, if you go to your domain name in a browser, you will be prompted to start the Wordpress configuration.
-The required DB credentials are `Wordpress` (for the user) and `PASSWORD` (the one you put at the top of the script) for your password.
+The required DB credentials are `wordpress` (for the user) and `PASSWORD` (the one you put at the top of the script) for your password.

 Enjoy!